DKISTDC/dkist/docs/tutorial/1_astropy_and_sunpy.md

   language: python
   name: python3
 ---
-(dkist:tutorial:astropy-and-sunpy)=
+(dkist:tutorial:coordinates)=
-# Astropy and SunPy - A Quick Primer
+# Coordinates - A Quick Primer

-This chapter will cover the basic functionality of SunPy and Astropy which is relevant to the `dkist` package.
+This chapter will cover the basic usage of the coordinates framework in SunPy and Astropy, and related functionality, which is relevant to the `dkist` package.
 There are many other parts of these packages which are useful when working with DKIST data, which you should explore in their respective documentation pages.
 See [here for SunPy's documentation](https://docs.sunpy.org/) and [here for astropy's](https://docs.astropy.org/).